EnterpriseTrainingCenter/SPOnline/Instructions/General/Enabling-sensitivity-label-support-in-Entra-ID.md

     Install-Module -Name Microsoft.Graph.Beta
     ```

-1. Set the $MaximumFunctionCount to the maximum to ensure proper import of the Microsoft.Graph.Beta module.$
+1. Set the $MaximumFunctionCount to the maximum to ensure proper import of the Microsoft.Graph.Beta module.

     ```powershell
     $MaximumFunctionCount = 32768